Message & Media Objectives:

 Check your knowledge.
 Can you:

-- distinguish between primary and mediated experiences?
+- Distinguish between primary and mediated experiences?

-- explain how media can promote experiences, including learning from others and content creation?
+- Explain how media can promote experiences, including learning from others and content creation?

-- provide examples of different forms of science media?
+- Provide examples of different forms of science media?